Arts & Health Coordination Centre in Finland

 The main activities of Taikusydän:

->

-> - Communicate and deliver information on news, research, projects and operators by, for example, publishing a newsletter and being active on social media
+- Communicate and deliver information on news, research, projects and operators by, for example, publishing a monthly newsletter and being active on social media.

->

-> Taikusydän operates nationally through 14 regional networks in the area of 16 counties.
+Taikusydän operates nationally through 14 regional networks in the area of 16 counties.
 The total number of counties in Finland is 18.

 The objective of Taikusydän is to integrate the arts and culture into mainstream health and well-being strategies and policy making.
 In addition, Taikusydän focuses on improving the working possibilities of professional artists and art institutions providing opportunities for artists to develop their practice.